markholloway/markholloway.github.io/about.md

 <img src="{{ site.baseurl }}/blog/assets/hackpackv4.png" width="400" height="608">

 <div style="text-align: justify">
 Hi there!
 My name is Mark and I’m a Solutions Architect based in Atlanta, Georgia.
 I am CCIE #27384, as well as holding a number of other industry certifications.
 I’m currently working for a Cloud Communications provider focusing on Programmable APIs for IP communications technologies such as Voice, SMS, Wireless, and Video.
-I also have a keen interest in network automation and programmability.
+I also have a keen interest in network automation and programmability with Python.
 Troubleshooting and problem solving are some of my favoured past times.
 </div>
 <br>
 <div style="text-align: justify">
 I started my career back in 1997, fresh out of CCNA (beta) studies.
 It was in 2004 that I was first introduced to Acme Packet, Broadsoft, and the world of SIP and VoIP!
-Since then I’ve been hooked on carrier grade networking and IP communications with a particular interest in the carrier core routing.
+Combined with a background in Routing and Switching, I’ve been hooked on carrier grade networking and IP communications with a particular interest in the Service Provider core.
 </div>